 - Creating a network for girls is critical.
 Through our program we connect and foster relationships between mentees, mentors and the community.
 By creating a unique and important network, GEMgirls can access support now and in the future.

-- Promoting leadership among GEMgirls is key.
-We believe through education, mentorship and internship opportunities, GEMgirls can securely grow as individuals and leaders.
+- Promoting leadership among girls is key.
+We believe through education and experiential learning workshops GEMgirls can securely grow as empowered individuals and leaders.

-Through one-on-one mentorship, we mitigate the adverse effects of poverty and help girls to reach their full potential, own their future, develop new skills and engage in influential relationships.
+Through one-on-one mentorship, professional development seminars, internships and scholarships we help girls reach their full potential, own their future, gain new skills and engage in influential relationships.

 Debora has more than ten years of experience in communications, journalism, marketing and project management, working in both the private sector and government.
 She has also worked as a communications specialist implementing digital marketing strategies and creating content for companies, brands, websites, blogs, and magazines.
 Debora holds a Bachelor’s Degree in Communications, a Master’s Degree in Program Management, and a Digital Marketing Management Certificate from the University of Toronto.
 She also has knowledge in public policy, human development, women empowerment, and leadership.